GeyserMC/GeyserWebsite/wiki/geyser/nethernet/setup.md

 :::info

-Warden is limited, once your server is too big, you'll reach the TODO limit, and either need to upgrade, or use another external signalling server.
+Warden is designed for smaller servers, if you own a big server, it is strongly advised you use your own signalling server or use Geyser's built in one.

 :::